movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 Regular-file buffers use logical sector offsets.
 Vnode-locked writes modify temporary sector copies and attach immutable ordered payloads, then update clean buffers.
 Cache misses consult ordered data before disk; repeated sector writes replace the payload and checksum.
+Pending sectors are indexed by tree, inode, and file offset under the transaction lock, so reads, replacement and cancellation do not scan unrelated pending writes.
+Keys stay fixed until cancellation or transaction teardown; commit uses a separate allocation-order index for I/O.
 Strategy writeback is disabled because it lacks the vnode lock needed for tree/inode mutation.
 Physical data reads use windows of at most `MAXBSIZE`, anchored to the backing allocation and bounded by its length.
 Split mappings use the same cache keys and sizes.
 Each request validates only its sector, allowing different DUP